cmwaters/tendermint/mempool/cat/spec.md

 - If the node has the transaction in its pool, it will mark that the peer has seen the transaction and MUST not broadcast that transaction to that peer.
 - If the node has recently rejected that transaction, it SHOULD ignore the message
-- If the node has not seen the transaction, it MAY cache the message and process it if the corresponding transaction is received.
+- If the node has not seen the transaction or has recently evicted it, it MAY cache the message and process it if the corresponding transaction is received.

 ### Gossip